trc1/pokemonTCG/README.md

 # PokemonTCG

-This is the Project for Front-End Developer Education, which includes HTML, SCSS, JavaScript, React, MOBX.
+This is the Project for Front-End Developer Education, which includes HTML, CSS, JavaScript, React, MOBX.

 ## Application is developed using